smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 # Puzzle #53 - Spouse IDs

 You are given the following table of individuals and their spouses.
-Every individual exists both as a Primary ID and a Spouse ID.
+Every individual exists both as a `Primary ID` and a `Spouse ID`.
 You need to create a group criteria key to match the associated records.

 | Primary ID | Spouse ID |
 |------------|-----------|